GiorgosKan/Deploying-an-Active-Directory-Domain-Environment-in-VirtualBox/README.md

-In this project, I created a basic domain network using two virtual machines inside Oracle VirtualBox, a tool that allows us to run multiple operating systems on the same physical machine.
+In this mini project, I created a basic domain network using two virtual machines inside Oracle VirtualBox, a tool that allows us to run multiple operating systems on the same physical machine.
 One virtual machine was configured as a Domain Controller running Windows Server 2019, and the other as a client computer running
 Windows 10 Professional.